hinri/knowyourdata-genomics/lessons/05-integrating_into_pipelines.md

 #Writing binary files
-Now we want to store the parsed results, that are currently printed to the screen, in a file using the binary format.
+Now we want to store the parsed results, that are currently being printed to the screen, in a file using the binary format.

 Using the shell pipes the command would look like this:
     samtools view in.bam |perl myParser.pl|samtools -Sb -o out.bam -